systembolaget/LED-lighting-tutorial-7a-Cordless-COB-LED-light-for-12h-at-366lm/README.md

-# LED lighting tutorial - Cordless LED light 12h @ 366lm with 3000K @ CRI 93
+# LED lighting tutorial - Cordless COB LED light for 12h @ 366lm

 Get off the grid.
 Cut the cord.
 How to drive a high-CRI COB LED from a rechargeable 11,1V Li-Ion battery for 12 hours at full brightness